renarsvilnis/talks-and-articles/2015/javascript.md

 - [Backend Apps with Webpack (Part I)](http://jlongster.com/Backend-Apps-with-Webpack--Part-I) - part 1 on a guide for using WebPack for backend apps.
 Goes a little on how webpack works.
 Don't get it why you should webpack backend apps and so does [hackernews](https://news.ycombinator.com/item?id=9212088)
 - [Beginner’s guide to Webpack](https://medium.com/@dabit3/beginner-s-guide-to-webpack-b1f1a3638460) - things the author wished he knew when started with WebPack.
 Writes about defining configs, watching files, using `webpack-dev-server`, loads (*allow you to preprocess files as you require() or “load” them, example ES6 to ES5 transpile*) and preloaders (*they run before loaders, example linting*).
 Writes also about bundling ES6 files and adding react into the mix.
 - [Browserify VS Webpack - JS Drama](http://blog.namangoel.com/browserify-vs-webpack-js-drama) - writes about differences and philosophies of Browserify and WebPack.
 Mentions how adding CSS, [`urify-emitter`](https://www.npmjs.com/package/urify-emitter), bundle splitting and react hot-loading is done withing each of the tools.
-- [webpack-howto](https://github.com/petehunt/webpack-howto) - cookbook for getting things done with WebPack which includes methods that guys at instagram does.
-Great reference material.
+- :notebook: [webpack-howto](https://github.com/petehunt/webpack-howto) - cookbook for getting things done with WebPack which includes methods that guys at instagram does.
 - [Building modular javascript applications in ES6 with React, Webpack and Babel](https://medium.com/@yamalight/building-modular-javascript-applications-in-es6-with-react-webpack-and-babel-538189cd485f) - guide on creating react components with webpack that has component specific code.
 Tips on publishing modules - adding `es6` field to `package.json`.
 Also covers how to test ES6 code with mocha by addding a compiler, adding instabul coverage, component seperation in react and backend which talks to eachother with [`postal.js`](https://github.com/postaljs/postal.js).